medicami/marc-o-polo/README.md

 Annoyingly, the name of PyInstaller is case sensitive and specific, which got me stuck for quite a while.
 Running PyInstaller is pretty simple otherwise, and gave me an .exe, but there's a problem.
 The new .exe crashes when running one of the operations, which isn't great for usability.
 Given that the program runs perfectly fine when run through both the terminal and VSC's terminal using the .py file, there's clearly some incompatibility with Windows and my first instinct is that its the filepaths.

 After some messing around it seems like the best solution was to obliterate my old solution and use something new: Tkinter.
 I was hesitant to try Tkinter because my attempts at using UI modules in Java ended with me being sour and angry, but mercifully I stumbled upon a solution that was simple and easy.
 By using Tkinter's filedialog and askopenfilename and asksaveasfilename methods, I can just ask the user for a file path and not have to worry about all of this relative and absolute pathing nonsense.
 This lops off a massive amount of code that I worked on, all because I didn't know about it.
 I also found out in doing this that you can simply test if a string is false or true to identify if its empty.
 So doing if(string): will execute if the string has anything in it.

+## Conclusions
+There were a lot of solutions I came up with while developing this program that ended up being unecessary.
+One notable example was the menus.
+When you ask the user for an input using input(), what you get is a string.
+If you compare this using match case, just comparing a number will be comparing a string to an integer, which breaks things.
+I ended up developing a method that would validate the input after casting it into a string, which required a try if else combination.
+The much simpler solution was just to use strings in the match case, which captures numbers out of range and letters all in one.
+So that's fun.

+Programming can be fun, I think having an actual problem try and solve and not some kind of abstract goal helped give what I was doing some level of focus and purpose.
+The real issues come when you're trying to develop your solutions and you have no idea what to do.
+Unlike my creative ventures which are very intuitive and freeform, programming is a world where the solutions and answers are hyper specific and specialized.
+Moreover, it's difficult to learn and discover what possibilities are available to you when the world of code is helpfully yet overwhelmingly verbose and technical.
+Every step of this project was marred with confusion when I would need to use a new module or method.
+Although I have an understanding of *how* to code, I feel that I don't understand *why* some things are the way they are.
+There's a difference between import (module) and from (module) import (method).
+I won't doubt that there's a reason for this distinction, but there is no built in way for me to learn about this.

+Coders live on the internet.
+Despite our insistence that we all write documentation for eachother's sake, all of this information and instruction doesn't do anything for someone who doesn't know what they need.
+Getting into programming feels like getting into a secret club and after over two years of educational and personal experience with the subject, I still feel like an outsider when I read forum posts from people implying that something I've never seen before and never could have imagined possible is "a standard solution" or "what I should be doing".
+It's a difficult problem to address because while you teach the mentality and transferable concepts that apply to many programming languages, the tools themselves change and evolve constantly.
+And programming is a creative solution to a unique problem: everyone's use case will be different.
+Some people develop artificial intelligence, others develop websites, I developed a program to convert a very specific file format into another specific file format.
+How could you cost-effectively train each of these problem areas when each one is so different?
+In the end, the burden falls onto the programmer to not only create the solutions that work for them and their users, but to embark on a journey through the unknown to gain the knowledge needed to succeed.
+It sucks, but when there's no other way, the will to see a problem solved is enough for some to continue on this path toward the sado-masochistic sense of satisfaction seeing something run without a problem.
+At least on your machine.

+In the end, I deem the current state of the program a success.
+We got to stage 6 of my original plan, which is impressive for me given that I originally did not plan to include the comparison feature, but it turned out quite well.
+Will I continue working on this project in the future?
+I don't know, I have some other projects that I need to start learning how to do which will likely consume my life from the inside-out, in addition to potential work and hobbies.
+If such demand arises that I continue developing this solution, then I could be convinced, but for now I'd like to step back from this for the time being.